% water used of adequate quality

 Notes

-Relevant indicators and thresholds for adequate quality depend on what the water is used for, e.g. sheep production will likely be impaired if total dissolved solids (TDS) is >5,000 mg/L (Hamlyn-Hill 2016).
+Relevant water quality metrics and thresholds depend on the use of the water and known threats to water quality.
+For example, sheep production will likely be impaired if total dissolved solids (TDS) is >5,000 mg/L (Hamlyn-Hill 2016).

 Units